marvin-martian/HTMLMailClientRenderingSimulator/README.rst

     or later

 **Getting Involved**
    Please feel free to submit pull-requests or issues.
-I will have a road-map to version 2 up relatively soon.
+There is a project roadmap available in the `wiki <https://github.com/marvin-martian/HTMLMailClientRenderingSimulator/wiki/Roadmap>`_.